 Prior to work as an attorney, Ms. Alamri-Kassim worked as a Certified Law Clerk at a non-profit legal aid organization.
 Ms. Alamri-Kassim also served as a Judicial Extern for the Honorable District Judge Ishii.

 Ms. Alamri-Kassim earned her Juris Doctor degree from the San Joaquin College of Law, where she graduated with Distinction.
-While in law school, Ms. Alamri-Kassim received Witkin Awards for Academic Excellence in Civil Procedure, Business Organizations and Advanced Research and Writing.
-She earned Bachelor of Arts degrees (Magna Cum Laude
+While in law school, Ms. Alamri-Kassim received numerous Witkin Awards, including Civil Procedure, Business Organizations and Advanced Research and Writing.
+She earned dual Bachelor of Arts degrees (Magna Cum Laude

 A bill signed by Governor Jerry Brown on July 10 allows school districts to pay the expenses of students participating in field trips or excursions to other states, the District of Columbia or a foreign country.
 Assembly Bill (AB) 341 goes into effect on January 1, 2018.